 Found it!
 In case you’re wondering, that’s our Yagi antenna mounted to our tripod.

 During our stay, I worked on filming an interior tour of our camper.
-Stay tuned in the coming weeks for that!
+You can check that out here.

 A short video of our stay: